-Langford et al. (2022) and Li et al. (2020) have discussed that increasing background O3 sources, together with year-to-year variability in stratospheric influence will leave little margin for O3 produced from local and regional emissions, posing challenges to achieving a potentially tightened O3 NAAQS in the southwestern U.S.
+Langford et al. (2022) and Li et al. (2020) have discussed that increasing background O_3 sources, together with year-to-year variability in stratospheric influence, will leave little margin for O_3 produced from local and regional emissions, posing challenges to achieving a potentially tightened O3 NAAQS in the southwestern U.S.

 While the EPA appears to be mainly focused on how much of current O3 exposures can be attributed to sources other than U.S. anthropogenic sources on days when ambient levels exceed the NAAQS, there are other considerations in the rulemaking process that are of equal importance to quantifying background O3.
 As discussed earlier, EPA states on page 1-53 of the ISA (EPA, 2020a) that background seasonal and monthly means of hourly data are also included because longer averaging times are relevant for assessments of health and ecological effects.
 However, this statement is inaccurate.
 In many cases, assessment of human health and ecological effects are not based on longer averaging times.

-For the vegetation related W126 exposure index, which is not an average exposure metric as is incorrectly defined in the draft PA in footnote 29 (EPA, page 2-32), hourly average concentrations are weighted and accumulated over a specific period for assessing vegetation effects.
-The draft PA (EPA, page 4-2), correctly defines the W126 exposure metric in footnote one as follows:
+The second draft PA (EPA, 2023, page 2-32) incorrectly defines the vegetation related W126 exposure index as follows: